The mysterious afterlife of Cambridge Analytica and its trove of data

 Rather than comply with Carroll’s data request last year, Crowe chose instead to subject SCL to a criminal inquiry by the U.K. Information Commissioner’s Office, or ICO.
 In January, SCL pled guilty to breaking data laws and was fined a total of $26,000, but was not compelled to give Carroll his data.

-In May, a court finally denied Carroll’s lawsuit, paving the way for SCL Group to legally dissolve.
-Carroll is now raising money for an appeal, and awaiting the findings of a report by the ICO based on the data it seized.
+In May, a U.K. court finally denied Carroll’s lawsuit, paving the way for SCL Group to legally dissolve without turning over his data.
+Carroll is now raising money for an appeal, and awaiting the findings of a report by the ICO based on the data and passwords it has seized from SCL.

-Julian Wheatland, Cambridge Analytica’s former CEO and a former director of various SCL companies, told Fast Company that Carroll had “zero understanding” of Emerdata.
+Julian Wheatland, Cambridge Analytica’s former CEO and a former director of various SCL companies, disputed Carroll’s allegation, saying he had “zero understanding” of Emerdata.

 “It’s a conspiracy theory,” Wheatland said.
 “Emerdata was nothing more than a holding company for the operating companies.”
+It has no employees or even a computer, he said.

+Contrary to the concerns raised by Parliament, the former CEO also insisted that Emerdata and its companies never tried to conceal or transfer data to others: “There was never any attempt to transfer data anywhere, either up to Emerdata or to any other organization, and any claims that there were are fanciful.”

 Missing data, potential “claims” against former employees

 Wheatland, who helped found Emerdata in 2017, resigned from his role as a director earlier this year, explaining that his involvement was unnecessary since the company was inert.
 He was replaced by its newest director, Jacquelyn James-Varga, who has also managed accounting over the last few years for the Mercer Family Foundation, the nonprofit run by Rebekah and her megadonor father, Robert.
 James-Varga formerly served as treasurer for the Mercer-helmed Make America Number 1 political action committee–a major supporter of both Ted Cruz’s and Donald Trump’s presidential candidacies–as well as for the dormant pro-Trump PAC, Making America Great.

 Representatives for Emerdata did not respond to a request for comment.
 Wheatland declined to comment on the Mercers’ current involvement with the company, but said that Emerdata would not be reborn as a political data firm.

-Asked if he expected Emerdata to cease operations in the near future, once its subsidiaries’ assets are liquidated, Wheatland said, “that would be my expectation, but I also don’t think there’s any rush to do it, either.”
+Asked if he expected Emerdata to cease operations in the near future, once its subsidiaries’ assets are liquidated, Wheatland said, “that would be my expectation, but I also don’t think there’s any rush to do it, either.
+It’s a dormant company.”

 Two other former Cambridge Analytica chief executive officers, Alexander Nix and Alexander Tayler, were also for a time listed as Emerdata directors, but have since resigned.
 Nix was suspended by Cambridge Analytica’s board last year after Britain’s Channel 4 published an undercover camera investigation in which he was caught discussing dirty election tricks including blackmailing candidates.
 Last year, reports also emerged that Nix had appropriated $8 million from the company’s coffers in its final days.